cisco-docs/ltrxar-3100-aci/docs/templates/apic/fabric_policies/fp_spine_switch_profile.md

 # Fabric Spine Switch Profile

-Spine Switch Profiles can either be auto-generated, one per spine, by providing a naming convention or can be defined explicitly.
+Spine Switch Profiles can either be auto-generated (one per spine) by providing a naming convention, or can be system-generated (one per spine), or can be defined explicitly.
 In case of auto-generated profiles the following placeholders can be used when defining the naming convention:

 * `\\g<id>`: gets replaced by the respective spine node ID
 * `\\g<name>`: gets replaced by the respective spine hostname